Frequently Asked Questions

 From your insurer.

-Be careful not to over-insure yourself: before taking out a policy, check first to see if your comprehensive home insurance or renters’ insurance already covers your personal life or school/extracurricular activities.
+Be careful not to over-insure yourself: before purchasing any policy, check first to see if your comprehensive home insurance or renters insurance already covers your personal life or school-related and extracurricular activities.

-What should I do if I’ve lost my certificate of attendance for the draft registration day?
+What should I do if I’ve lost my certificate of participation in the call-up day?

 Only one copy of the certificate is issued.
-However, before your 25th birthday, you may request a status certificate from the National Service Center responsible for you (the one in your census department) or the one nearest your place of residence (by mail or email), along with a copy of your national ID card.
+However, before your 25th birthday, you can request a status certificate (by mail or email) from the National Service Center responsible for you (the one in your census department) or the one closest to your place of residence, along with a copy of your national ID card.

-I don’t know my address yet when school starts.
+What if I don’t know my address at the start of the school year?
 What should I provide when I register?

-We recommend providing a permanent home address that will be valid in the fall.
+We recommend providing a permanent family address that will be valid in the fall.
 In this case, don’t forget to specify “c/o Mr./Mrs. …” if your name does not appear on the mailbox.
 You can then notify the registration office of your change of address at any time.
-The address you provide at the time of registration is particularly important because it is the one that will be used to contact you by mail, if necessary.
+The address you provide at the time of registration is particularly important because it will be used to contact you by mail, if necessary.

-Yes, you should notifyyour registrar’s office as soon as possible.
+Yes, you should report thisto your registrar’s office as soon as possible.
 Your address is particularly important because it will be used to contact you by mail, if necessary.

 Can I register on someone else’s behalf?

 Current regulations do not allow registration by a third party.
-If you are unable to register in person for a valid reason, please contactthe registration office.
+If you are unable to register in person due to a major obstacle, please contactthe registration office.

 Can I register by mail?